How To Code Sign Windows Kernel Drivers using EV?

 #1: Obtain an EV Code Signing Certificate

 Furthermore, an EV certificate will also help you to build a business reputation across all digital platforms.
 And it will leverage you to make the driver valid for a lifetime through its timestamping functionality.
-Moreover, you will receive the private key in a hardware security module, aiding to maintain source-code integrity and confidentiality.

-#2: Creating Microsoft Partner Center Account
+#2: Creating a Microsoft Partner Center Account

-Microsoft Partner Center is a platform, where you has to upload the EV-signed kernel driver file.
+Microsoft Partner Center is a platform where you must upload the EV-signed kernel driver file.
 After uploading, Microsoft will review and sign it with their Code Signing Certificate.
-As a result, your kernel driver will allign with specific system requirements, permitting its installation on the Windows operating system.

 In addition, before you create an account on MS Partner Center, you must have an Azure Active Directory account.
 Otherwise, it will become a highly complex task to release the driver.